erictung1999/cf-logs-downloader/README.md

   --no-organize         Instruct the program to store raw logs as is, without
                         organizing them into date and time folder.
   --no-gzip             Do not compress the raw logs.
+  --hide-user-logs      Enable this option if you prefer not to include user
+                        activity logs inside the audit logs, which includes user login histories, API-related events, etc. Only use this parameter with '--type audit'.
   --one-time            Only pull logs from Cloudflare for one time, without
                         scheduling capability.
 You must specify the start time and end time of the logs to be pulled from Cloudflare.